 Trapping squirrels is usually legal unless your trap can also catch a protected species.
 In the UK, it is best not to trap red squirrels (although trapping and killing the invasive grey squirrel is encouraged).
 In the western USA, many species of squirrels and pack rats are protected by federal law.
 And in any case, it is usually not a good idea to set out traps where they are publicly visible to neighbors who might report their suspicions to the authorities.

-Squirrels are far less dangerous to human health to rats, but it’s still necessary to handle them with gloves.
+Squirrels are far less dangerous to human health than rats, but it’s still necessary to handle them with gloves.
 Squirrels can catch rabies, and bite.
 There are no recorded cases of squirrel-to-human rabies transmission, but you don’t want to be the first.
-You can read more about rabies at the National Library of Medicine.
+You can read more about rabies at the The National Center for Biotechnology Information.
 Pet squirrels, because of their propensity for biting, are not appropriate for children.

 Certain species of squirrels can carry fleas that transmit a parasitic infection called typhus to humans, you can read about the symptoms at MedlinePlus.
 Cases of typhus acquired from squirrels have been reported up and down the Atlantic coast of the USA and the Maritime Provinces of Canada (except Newfoundland).